membrane/membrane-spring-boot-starter/README.md

 $ curl http://localhost:8080/jokes/497
 ```

-The output should look similar to this
+The response should look similar to this

 ```json
 {